-You cannot write data to the contents of the BFILE, but you can use an instance of oracle.sql.BFILE as input to a SQL statement or to a PL/SQL procedure.
+You can use an instance of the oracle.jdbc.OracleBfile interface as input to a SQL statement or to a PL/SQL procedure.
 You can achieve this by performing one of the following:

 - Use the standard setObject method. - Cast the statement to OraclePreparedStatement or OracleCallableStatement, and use the setOracleObject or setBFILE method.
-These methods take the parameter index and an oracle.sql.BFILE object as input.
+These methods take the parameter index and an oracle.jdbc.OracleBfile object as input.

-- There is no standard java.sql interface for BFILEs. - Use the getBFILE methods in the OracleResultSet and OracleCallableStatement interfaces to retrieve an oracle.sql.BFILE object.
-The setBFILE methods in OraclePreparedStatement and OracleCallableStatement interfaces accept oracle.sql.BFILE object as an argument.
+- There is no standard java.sql interface for BFILEs. - Use the getBFILE methods in the OracleResultSet and OracleCallableStatement interfaces to retrieve an oracle.jdbc.OracleBfile object.
+The setBFILE methods in OraclePreparedStatement and OracleCallableStatement interfaces accept oracle.jdbc.OracleBfile object as an argument.
 Use these methods to write to a BFILE. - Oracle recommends that you use the getBFILE, setBFILE, and updateBFILE methods instead of the getBfile, setBfile, and updateBfile methods.
 For example, use the setBFILE method instead of the setBfile method.